amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

-# OpenShift with NGINX Ingress and cert-manager
+# OpenShift with NGINX Ingress Operator and cert-manager

 This demo attempts to answer a question you may encounter in the enterprise.